appscode/blog/content/post/kubedb-v2024.11.18/index.md

 We are thrilled to announce the release of **KubeDB v2024.11.18**.
 This release introduces several key features, including:

-- **TLS/SSL Support**: Support for TLS/SSL has been added for Druid, Memcached.
+- **TLS/SSL Support**: Support for TLS/SSL has been added for Druid, Memcached, enhancing the security.

-- **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.
+- **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, and Solr, providing greater management flexibility.

-- **Autoscaling**: Added autoscaling support for FerretDB and Microsoft SQL Server to automatically adjust resources based on workload demands.
+- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.

-- **Network Policies**: We have added support for [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the release.
-Now Users can pass `--set global.networkPolicy.enabled=true` while installing KubeDB.
-The required network policies for operators will be created as part of the release process.
-And the required network policies for DB will be created by the operator when some database gets provisioned.

-- **Backup & Restore**: Comprehensive disaster recovery support for Druid clusters using Kubestash (Stash 2.0), and manifest backup support for SingleStore.

 - **Rotate Auth**: A new Ops Request named `Rotate-Auth` has been introduced.
 This feature enables users to rotate the credentials of the database enhancing overall security.
-It is initially added for `Druid`, `Kafka`, `MongoDB`, `Postgres`.
+It is initially added for `Druid`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.

 - **New Version Support**: Added support for Druid version `30.0.1`.